itsLeonnnnn/MysticRealms/README.md

 By dynamically allocating and updating the linked lists, the game allows treasures to be added or removed as the player interacts with the game world.
 This dynamic nature of the linked lists enables the player to actively engage with their inventory, visualize their progress, and make strategic decisions that directly impact their gameplay experience.

-The inclusion of linked lists, such as the InventoryList Linked List and the saveNode Linked List, enhances player engagement and immersion.
+The inclusion of linked lists, such as the InventoryList Linked List and the saveNode Linked List, enhance player engagement and immersion.
 These linked lists provide clear visual representations of player progress, inventory management, and saved game data, creating a sense of achievement and progression.

-In our game, the linked lists are being dynamically allocated.
-This has enabled the treasures being added or removed easily as the player interacts with the game world, and game data being saved and loaded seamlessly, creating a sense of agency and immersion.
-As a result, players can actively engage with their inventory, visualize their progress, and make strategic decisions that directly impact their gameplay experience.They can strategically plan their battles, develop their skills, overcome formidable adversariesand adapt their gameplay strategy based on the information provided by the linked lists.
+In our game, the linked lists are dynamically allocated.
+This has enabled the treasures to be added or removed easily as the player interacts with the game world, and game data is saved and loaded seamlessly, creating a sense of agency and immersion.
+As a result, players can actively engage with their inventory, visualize their progress, and make strategic decisions that directly impact their gameplay experience.
+They can strategically plan their battles, develop their skills, overcome formidable adversaries and adapt their gameplay strategy based on the information provided by the linked lists.